 In 2015 Public Health England made a landmark statement saying “e-cigarettes were at least 95% safer than tobacco cigarettes.”
 They confirmed that report in 2018.

 — CASAA (@CASAAmedia) February 9, 2018

-In the U.S. the CDC chooses to focus on the effectiveness of vaping and quitting cigarettes.
+In the U.S. the CDC chooses to disregard these studies, taking their cue from the FDA.

 The CDC noted that,

 According to Gregory Conley, president of the American Vaping Association, there is strong evidence.